 Betty was angry.
 Ralph was agitated.
 I was rattled.
 I eased my way out of the crowd and sat on the curb, burdened and concerned.
 What does it mean to be a friend when your friend needs someone to steer him straight?
 Sometimes, being a friend means love in the form of confrontation.
 It’s not easy, but here are 5 rules to follow when you confront people.

 1. Care for them.

 It’s easier to have hard conversations with people who already trust you.
 It’s easier to have hard conversations with people who already trust you.
 Be an intentional part of your friend’s life.
-This means invite your friend to lunch, walk or jog together, ask him to help with a home project, obviously care what he cares about or take in a game together.
-In short, be accessible and be present.
+This means invite your friend to lunch, walk or jog together, ask him to help with a home project, obviously care about what he cares about, or watch a game together.
+Be accessible and be present.
 Be there with and for your friend.
 Invite him to be a part of your life.
 Let him see the evidence that you are a potential mentor.

 Never talk down to someone who needs some redirection.
 Holier-than-thou talk is an absolute turn-off.
 Be down to earth and be authentic.
 Authenticity means owning up to our own challenges, avoiding the condescension that often comes with advice, being honest about what we don’t know, and letting reality trump idealism in our conversation.

 No one is perfect.
 We all make mistakes.
 Let your friend know that you could use his help and encouragement.
-The key to making a difference is having an open heart and trying our best.
+The keys to making a difference are having an open heart and trying our best.

-5. Make sure he knows you’re with him, not rejecting him:
+5. Make sure they know you’re with them, not rejecting them.

 Huddle Up Question